-(3) S/Even
+(3)F

-This is a professional preparation course providing instruction in a variety of team sports that are included in schools.
-Analysis of skills, drills, strategies and rules are addressed as well as teaching strategies for different age groups and skills level.
-Course meets twice weekly for one hour and 50 minutes per class period.
+This is a professional preparation course providing instruction in a variety of team sports that are included in the schools.
+Anaysis of skills, drills, strategies and rules are addressed as well as teaching strategies for different age groups and skill leave.
 Prerequisite: None

-EDUCATIONAL GYMNASTICS, DANCE, AND GAMES
+PE251 EDUCATIONAL GYMNASTICS.
+DANCE, AND GAMES

-F/Odd
+(3) F/Odd